Disentangled Generative Models for Robust Prediction of System Dynamics: Disentangling for system dynamics

-For each dynamical system we focus on the performance on the three test-sets, the in-distribution test set, which shares the same parameter distribution with the training set, and the two OOD test-sets (Easy and Hard), which represent an increasing parameter shift from the training data.
-Models are compared on the cumulative Mean Absolute Error (MAE) between prediction and ground truth for the first 200 time-steps.
-We consider this to be sufficiently long-term as it is at least 20 times longer than the prediction horizon used during training.
-Long predictions are obtained by re-feeding the model predictions back as input.
-This approach has been shown to work well in systems where the dynamics are locally deterministic \citep{Fotiadis2020ComparingPropagation}.
-A summary of the quantitative results can be found in Figures \ref{fig:mae-vaesd} \& \ref{fig:mae-mlpvsvae} and Table \ref{tab:resmae}.
-To account for the variability in the results, we present a summary of the best 5 runs of each model, selected by validation MAE.
-We generally observe that model performance is correlated to the distribution shift of test-sets, and this is consistent for all systems and models.
-The MAE is increasing as we move from the in-distribution test-set to the OOD Easy and Hard test-sets.
-Nevertheless, not all models suffer equally from the OOD performance drop.
+We compare the prediction accuracy of VAE and SD-VAE on the three dynamical systems described in \cref{sec:dynamical_systems_definition} and for each system we compare on three datasets: the in-distribution test-set, which shares the same parameter distribution with the training set, and the OOD-Easy and OOD-Hard sets which represent an increasing distribution shift from the training data.
+Models are compared using the Mean Absolute Error (MAE) between prediction and ground truth, a widely used metrics for sequence prediction problems \cite{Girin2020DynamicalReview}, that was also used for training.
+Models are used in an autoregressive manner (\cref{sec:methods_vaes_for_modelling_dynamics}) to produce long-term predictions of 800 timesteps.
+We consider this to be sufficiently long-term since it is 20 times longer than the output of a forward pass.
+We predict up to 800 timesteps because the simulated trajectories are of 1000 steps long and we reserve the first 200 timesteps to randomly select a starting point for the input.
+To account for the variability in model training, we provide the mean and standard deviation computed for the 3 best models of each method.
+The best models are selected based on average validation MAE.

-Comparing the VAEs (Figure \ref{fig:mae-vaesd}), we see that disentangled VAE models offer a substantial and consistent improvement over the VAE across all 3 dynamical systems.
-The improvement is more pronounced for the OOD test-sets where the distribution shift is greater, a strong indication that disentanglement of domain parameters is an inductive bias that can lead to better generalization.
-We also observe that VAE-SSD model the in-distribution data better that VAE-SD.
-This seems to come at a slight overfitting cost, because the VAE-SD provides better OOD extrapolation in most cases.
-This could be explained because the scaling function is dependent on min and max values of the factors of the training set.
-The extra information allows the model to better capture the training data but sacrifices some generalization capacity.

-On the other hand, disentanglement results for the MLP are mixed.
-While in-distribution MLP-SD offers better results than the plain MLP, on the OOD test-sets, MLP-SD only performs favourably in the pendulum data.
-Furthermore in Lotka-Volterra, MLP-SD models are very unstable, and this is a drawback that affects some VAE-SD model too (see Table \ref{tab:resnan} of the Appendix).
-Probabilistic models seem better suited to capture the variation in the data.
-The contrast between VAE-SD and MLP-SD illustrates that making use of privileged information and latent space disentanglement are not trivial and more work is needed to help us understand what works in practice and why.
-Lastly, the LSTM (Figure \ref{fig:mae-all} \& Table \ref{tab:resmae} of the Appendix) is only comparable in the pendulum dataset and only for small OOD shifts.
-Qualitative predictions can be found in Figure \ref{fig:qual-all}.